You are Not Starting Over

 • A 12% topic (Brokerage Activities) gets 2 full days

-• A 7% to 9% topic (Contracts, Mortgages, Property Rights) gets 1 full day each
+• A 7% to 8% topic (Property Rights, Contracts, Appraisal, Authorized Relationships) gets 1 full day each

 • A 1% to 3% topic (Planning and Zoning, Markets and Analysis) gets half a day, combined with another small topic

 If math was a weak area, give it 2 of the 6 days regardless of which content topics flagged.
-Math spans multiple topic areas and fixing it alone can swing your score by 5 to 8 points.
-The math formulas guide has step-by-step scenarios for every formula type.
+Math spans multiple topic areas, and fixing setup errors can move your score quickly.
+The math formulas guide has step-by-step scenarios for the major calculation types.
 The Math Formulas Reference page has the quick-reference formulas.

 Step 3: Set the Readiness Threshold Before You Book

 Do not schedule your retake until you hit two consecutive practice exams above 80% with no single topic below 65%.
-That is the threshold where retaker data shows pass rates that look nothing like the 36% average.
+That is the threshold where your data is strong enough to act on.

 Example Schedule